resema/cheatsheets/cpsa-f.md

 - several quality attributes influence each other
 - nealy every quality property requires more time and/or money to implement

 ---
 ## 4.2.
 Clarify quality requirements (R1)

 > Software architects can
 > - clarify and formulate **specific quality requirements**, f.ex. in the form of scenarios and quality trees
 > - explain and apply **scenarios** and **quality trees**

+### Quality scenarios <!-- omit in toc -->
+- document and clarify the required quality attributes
+- describe in pragmatic and informal manner aka. making the abstract term "quality" more concrete, specific and tangible
+- three different types of scenarios
+  1. **usage scenarios** describe how the system behaves in different cases in terms of runtime performance, memory consumption, throughput or similar
+  2. **change scenarios** describe the situation that any component, its environment or its operational infrastructure changes or is being changed
+  3. **failure scenarios** describe the situation that some part of the system, its infrastructure or neighbors fail

+### Quality tree <!-- omit in toc -->
+- On the root of this tree usually quality is kept.
+- The top branches break quality down into several quality attributes and the attributes into sub-attributes.
+- At the leaves you find scenarios.

 ---
 ## 4.3.
 Qualitative analysis (R2-R3)